Pharmac gets big boost in Budget 2022

 "Pharmac has assured me it will use this funding to secure as many medicines on its list as it can, with a focus on better cancer treatments, to ensure as many New Zealanders as possible benefit from this biggest-ever increase to medicines funding," Little said.

-He said Pharmac released its Options for Investment List last year, aiming to be more transparent about the medicines that it would like to fund when funding was available.
+He said Pharmac released its Options for Investment List last year, aiming to be more transparent about the medicines it would like to fund when money was available.

 The increase in the combined pharmaceutical budget amounted to $71 million this year and $120 million next year.